VoteIT/channels_envelope/README.md

 ### Handler

 Checks incoming messages for specific patterns and perform actions on them.
-A simle example would be to install a print-handler and simply run print() on the message payload.
+A simple example would be to install a print-handler and simply run print() on the message payload.

 The default handlers AsyncRunnableHandler and DeferredJobHandler